IT’S NOT WORTH CHEATING THE AUTOMATED CASHIER

-Possibly and we’re seeing self-checkout systems pop up just about everywhere.
+Possibly and we’re seeing self-checkout systems pop up just about everywhere, even at the pharmacy.

 Questions upon questions which can only be answered as time goes on and not only from the customer and employee perspective but also the companies that introduce the self-checkout system.